Moxie & Me

 Periods vary greatly and mean different things to different women – to some, they are of no significance and are a minor inconvenience but to others, they can be a major pain the butt and can cause PMS symptoms (see below).

 Your body is pretty incredible!
 This intricate chemical and biological event is actually very cool and is monthly proof of your massive amounts of girl power.
-Whilst we love nothing more than curling up on the cough with a tub of ice-cream and the remote, your period really shouldn’t prevent you from doing anything and everything you normally enjoy doing.
+Whilst we love nothing more than curling up on the couch with a tub of ice-cream and the remote, your period really shouldn’t prevent you from doing anything and everything you normally enjoy doing.

 Getting your period is a completely NORMAL part of being a woman, and regular periods are a reminder that your body is working as it should.
 If you suspect that your periods are irregular, or if something doesn’t feel right, please do see a doctor.